Nezzusa/boiler-pi-sim/README.md

 - **u(n)** – control signal
 - **e(n)** – control error

+Special thanks to @Majorx500 for identifying the physics equations used in this project.

 ### Main features:
 * **Physics Simulation:** Accounts for water heat capacity, heater power, and fluid flow.
 * **PI Controller:** Enables testing the impact of proportional gain ($K_p$) and integral time ($T_i$) on system stability.